gbengafagbola/data-structures-and-algorithms-go/1.7.struct/readme.md

 ✅ **Interfaces define behavior**, while **structs define data and state**.
 ✅ A struct **implicitly implements** an interface if it defines the required methods.
 ✅ Interfaces allow **polymorphism**, enabling functions to accept different types that share common behavior.

-Would you like more real-world examples? 🚀

----

-This README file provides a **clear and structured** explanation of **interfaces vs. structs** with examples.
-Let me know if you need any modifications! 😊